 Whether you have a baby boomer who is the early bird at his desk or the connected millennial working from home, make it a point to communicate appreciation for their hard work.
 Employees of all ages value their work being noticed, no matter if it’s face-to-face, email, or a short message on Slack.

-Brent Beshore of AdVentures offers some great ideas.
-“I make a point of walking around the office every day and thanking people for their contributions.
+Brent Beshore of AdVentures writes, “I make a point of walking around the office every day and thanking people for their contributions.
 It could be something as small as, “I really appreciated the email announcement you crafted,” or something more substantive like, “Thanks for handling that tough situation a few days ago.”
 Thanking them reminds them to thank others and be appreciative of what we have.”

-It won’t be long before Generation Z will start entering the workforce, and companies should prioritize their communication strategies to adapt for the long run.
-Make it a point to adapt to these communication methods and culture reinforcement so transitioning the next generation into the workforce will be seamless and positive.
+It won’t be long before Generation Z will start entering the workforce, and companies should prioritise their communication strategies to adapt for the long run.
+Make it a point to adopt to these communication methods and culture reinforcement so transitioning the next generation into the workforce will be seamless and positive.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.